 Let’s sample below some of these traditional Portuguese dishes, a legendary culinary legacy.

-Later when you visit Lisbon for the Christmas holidays, consider a food tour or cooking/baking class in order to sample the legends.
-Literally.
+Later when you visit Lisbon for the Christmas holidays, consider a food tour or hands-on cooking class or baking class in order to sample the delicious legends.

 Discover the best tour options and hands-on activities for foodies.